 At Regent’s Park, we aim to form thoughtful, mission-oriented ministers, ready to respond to the challenges of church and kingdom in the 21st century.

 Learning and formation in ministry is a lifetime’s work but initial Ministerial Formation in the Baptist Union takes approximately six years.
 The College course usually accounts for the first three years of this process; establishing patterns for personal and professional development, which continue when a student becomes a Newly Accredited Minister (more below) and beyond.
-Those who are preparing for ordained ministry need to be able to lead churches in mission as well as work as pastors.
-The ministerial formation course at Regent’s combines both together, developing understanding and skills in preaching and pastoral leadership and also equipping students to encourage churches into new and creative ways of mission.
+Those who are preparing for ordained ministry need to be able to lead churches in mission as well as plant new churches, engage in pioneering or work as chaplains.
+The ministerial formation course at Regent’s combines these things together, developing understanding and skills and equipping students to encourage churches into new and creative ways of mission.

 Our ministerial students follow a course of theological study chosen in light of their experience and qualifications, ranging from diploma to doctoral level, as part of a wider process of formation, in which developing character and spirituality combine with gaining new knowledge and skills.
 All ministerial students have time and opportunities to study the Bible and biblical subjects and to reflect theologically on their experience of church and ministry.
 Our aim is that students will have the tools to think biblically and theologically about the variety of issues relating to the church and the world throughout their ministry, together with the character and spiritual disciplines to flourish.